dkvz/certificate-expiration-checker/README.md

 ## The general idea
 Provide a config file with:
-- A notification email address
+- A notification email address (optional)
 - A list of certificates to check
   * For the moment: should be a single public key per file
+- An optional amount of days before expiration that warrants notifying the user - Defaults to 30 days if absent or invalid

 Config file can be given using the "-f" argument, or the program looks for a default config file in current directory.